hnlxy/CLIP-SPM/README.md

 ## License Information

+## License

-This project is licensed under the MIT License.
-For more details, please refer to the LICENSE file.
+This project is licensed under the terms of the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ## Change Log